kicksat/avionics/README.md

 avionics
 ========

-These are the EagleCAD schematics and layouts for the avionics PCBs in KickSat-2.
-They include a flight computer/radio (mainboard), an antenna board, and solar panels.
+# This repo is no longer being updated.
+Please see the individual repos for the mainboard, solar panels, and antenna.

 # License